nucypher/taco-web/README.md

 At decryption time, the requester will be asked to verify their address by signing a message in MetaMask.
 If they own the correct NFT, the message will decrypt successfully.

-For more guidance on Cohort, Condition and Strategy object reuse and customization, check out the [References](https://docs.threshold.network/app-development/threshold-access-control-tac/references) page.
+For more information about customizing and reusing Cohort, Condition, and Strategy objects, see the [References](https://docs.threshold.network/app-development/threshold-access-control-tac/references) page in the documentation.

 # Contributing

-If you would like to get involved with the development of `nucypher-ts`, please see our [Contributing Guide](CONTRIBUTING.md).
-Alternatively, you can join our [Discord](http://discord.gg/threshold) and say hello!
+If you would like to contribute to the development of `nucypher-ts`, please see our [Contributing Guide](CONTRIBUTING.md).
+You can also join our [Discord](http://discord.gg/threshold) and say hello!